rukasakurai/github-copilot-tutorial/docs/workshop.md

 ## Writing CI pipelines

-*Copilot will help you in writing your pipeline definition files to generate the code for the different steps and tasks.
+*GitHub Copilot will help you in writing your pipeline definition files to generate the code for the different steps and tasks.
 Here are some examples of what it can do:*

 - *generate a pipeline definition file `from scratch`*
 - *accelerate the writing of a pipeline definition file by `generating the code` for the different `steps, tasks and pieces of script`*